 Industry plays an important role in the economic structure of the European Union.
 It accounts for 83% of EU exports, and more than 30 million jobs.
 This makes it essential for the EU to have a consistent and targeted industrial policy in place, which is able to generate growth and prosperity and to safeguard jobs.

 For many years now, much of the legislation shaping the regulatory environment for the industrial sector has been made at European level.
-European industrial policy is particularly important for Germany, a country which in 2016 sent approx. 59% of its exports to the EU and sourced around 58% of its imports from the EU.
-In 2016, the German industrial sector accounted for almost 30% of the total gross value-added generated by the manufacturing sector of the EU 28.
+European industrial policy is particularly important for Germany, a country which in 2017 sent approx. 59% of its exports to the EU and sourced around 58% of its imports from the EU.
+In 2017, the German industrial sector accounted for over 30% of the total gross value-added generated by the manufacturing sector of the EU 28.